leukemia-kispi/HiChIP-Analysis/Coolbox.md

 python setup.py install
 ```

-After installation, you should enable ipywidgets to use the browser in Jupyter notebook (depending on version this may be already enabled):
+After installation, you should enable ipywidgets to use the browser in Jupyter Notebook (depending on version this may be already enabled):

 ```
 jupyter nbextension enable --py widgetsnbextension
 ```

-Make sure you are in the coolbox conda environment and enter the directory of where you put the working directory.
-Called JypyterLab in example. (here you put all bigwig, interaction bed/bedpe and contact matrices files needed for generating visuals)
+Make sure you are in the coolbox conda environment and enter your working directory.
+Called JypyterLab in example. (upload all bigwig, interaction bed/bedpe and contact matrices files needed for generating visuals)
-Run jypeter lab and setup a 4 digit network endpoint (8585 in example)
+Run jupyter lab and setup a 4 digit network endpoint (8585 in example).

 ```
 cd directoryPATH/JupyterLab